 \section{Abstract}

-We present a highly detectable, trustless watermarking scheme for LLMs: the detection algorithm contains no secret information, and it is executable by anyone.
-We embed a publicly-verifiable cryptographic signature into LLM output using rejection sampling.
-We prove that our scheme is cryptographically correct, sound, and distortion-free.
-We make novel uses of error-correction techniques to overcome periods of low entropy, a barrier for all prior watermarking schemes.
-We implement our scheme and make empirical measurements over open models in the 2.7B to 70B parameter range.
-Our experiments suggest that our formal claims are met in practice.
+We present a publicly-detectable watermarking scheme for LMs: the detection algorithm contains no secret information, and it is executable by anyone.
+We embed a publicly-verifiable cryptographic signature into LM output using rejection sampling and prove that this produces unforgeable and distortion-free (i.e., undetectable without access to the public key) text output.
+We make use of error-correction to overcome periods of low entropy, a barrier for all prior watermarking schemes.
+We implement our scheme and find that our formal claims are met in practice.